DOD Memoranda Guiding Discharge Review Boards on PTSD, TBI, and MST

 Department of Defense Memoranda Guiding Discharge Review Boards

-This article provides important information for veterans with less-than-honorable discharges and their advocates on key guidance for upgrading their discharge based on in-service mental health conditions or experiences.
-This article focuses particularly on post-traumatic stress disorder (PTSD ), traumatic brain injury (TBI), military sexual trauma (MST ), and related conditions.
+The information below will offer key guidance to those want to upgrade their discharge based on mental health conditions and focuses particularly on post-traumatic stress disorder (PTSD), traumatic brain injury (TBI), military sexual trauma (MST), and related conditions.
 In short, there have been many recent favorable changes that make it more likely for veterans to receive a discharge upgrade, even if they were denied one in the past.

 A veteran who might meet the conditions in these memoranda should include relevant evidence along with their discharge upgrade application.
 Veterans who provide relevant evidence will make it easier for a Board to grant their application.